Tushar-Metrani/D2C/README.md

 # DesignToCode (D2C)

-A desktop web design tool built with PySide6 that lets you visually build web pages and export clean HTML/CSS — no coding required.
+A desktop visual HTML/CSS builder built with PySide6 that lets you build web pages visually and export clean HTML/CSS — no coding required.

 > **⚠️ Early Prototype** — This project is in early development and is far from a polished product.
 Many features are incomplete, buggy, or missing entirely.